birdoffire1549/AlertGateway/README.md

 ### POST Method
 This endpoint responds to the POST method and expects a JSON format known to this application as an [Alert JSON](#alert-json).

-Keep in mind, that alerts are only sent out to subscribers who are subscribed to the particular 'sourceName' and 'severity'.
-That means the system can accept and drop alerts which have nowhere to be delivered.
+When sending alerts it is good to keep in mind, that alerts are only sent out to subscribers who are subscribed to the particular 'sourceName' and 'severity'.
+That means the system will accept and drop alerts which have nowhere to be delivered.

-See below for more on how [Subscriptions](#api-endpoint:-'/alert/subscriptions') work.

 One of the fields in the Alert JSON is 'severity' and the value it stores should be one of the following Severity Levels...